MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/getting-started.md

 ---
-title: Displaying Cards inside your application
+title: Rendering cards inside your application
 author: matthidinger
 ms.author: mahiding
 ms.date: 06/26/2017
 ms.topic: article
 ---

-# Displaying Cards inside your application
+# Rendering cards inside your application

 It's easy to render Adaptive Cards inside your application.
 We provide SDKs for the all common platforms, as well as provide a [detailed specification](implement-a-renderer.md) for creating your own Adaptive Card renderer.